nunit/nunitlite/README.txt

 USAGE

 NUnitLite is not "installed" in your system.
-Instead, you should make the NUnitLite files - those in the src/NUnitLite directory and subdirectories - part of your own project.
-If you wish to compile NUnitLite as a separate assembly, you may do so.
-Alternatively, make it part of your test project.

-In either case, your tests should be created in an exe project, which is run in order to execute them.
-If the NUnitLite files are included in the project, the Main program will locate your tests automatically and execute them.
-If you place NUnitLite in a separate assembly, you will need to create a small stub that starts NUnitLite.
-For an example of how to do this, take a look at NUnitLite's own tests.
+Instead, you should include nunitlite.dll in your project.
+Your test assembly should be an exe file and should reference the nunitlite assembly.
+If you place a call like this in your Main
+    new TextUI().Execute(args);
+then NUnitLite will run all the tests in the test project, using the args provided.
+Use -help to see the available options.

 NUnitLite uses the NUnit.Framework namespace, which allows relatively easy portability between NUnit and NUnitLite.
 Test assemblies built using NUnitLite may be opened using NUnit version 2.4 or later, provided that all tests are identified using attributes rather than inheritance.